Learn how to start or grow a handyman business

 $15,300 is a lot of money to pay in taxes, especially considering that you still have to pay Federal Income Tax on a good portion of what’s left over.

-With an S corp, you will only have to pay that 15.3% SE Tax on your salary, but NOT the net earnings.
+With an S corp, you will only have to pay that 15.3% SE Tax on your salary, NOT the net earnings.

 Here’s that same example shown with just the numbers:

-A regular LLC (NOT S Corp status)
+A regular LLC (No S Corp status)

 Gross Revenue: $150,000